The AI Automation Playbook for Small Businesses

 • Employee satisfaction (survey snapshots to prove morale impact)

-Layer those metrics into a recurring review—monthly for active automations and quarterly for the full portfolio.
-Retire what no longer matters, and reinvest in the workflows that still deliver.
+Layer those metrics into a recurring review.
+Review active automations monthly and the wider backlog quarterly.
+Retire what no longer matters, and improve the workflows that still save time or reduce errors.

 Automation without adoption fizzles.
 Pair every rollout with human enablement: